 Are you interested in cooking for hundreds of people at a time on an offset smoker or stick burner?
-In this story, I want to show you how I cooked enough pulled pork and pulled chicken to feed several hundred people on "Big Black", my Meadow Creek TS250 Tank Smoker trailer.
+In this story, I want to show you how I cooked enough pulled pork and pulled chicken to feed several hundred people on "Big Black", my Meadow Creek TS250 BBQ Smoker trailer.

 Big Black is now in video!